Accredited by the Occupational Therapy Council

 Course structure

-The Bachelor of Occupational Therapy Pass stream comprises 32 credit points, including 30 credit points of core units and 2 credit points of elective units.
+To complete the Bachelor of Occupational Therapy Pass stream students must attain 32 credit points, which must include 30 credit points of core units and 2 credit points of elective units.
+Elective units may be chosen from any faculty in the University provided that prerequisites are met.

 Some students also have the opportunity to complete a Bachelor of Occupational Therapy (Honours) in their fourth year of the course.
 Entry into the Occupational Therapy Honours program is by invitation.
 To receive an invitation, a student must:

-- achieve at least a distinction average upon completion of level 3 studies
+- achieve at least a distinction average upon completion of level 3 studies, and

 - successfully complete HSO302 Evidence-Based Occupational Therapy Practice